mrfaptastic/Easy-IoT-Arduino-CC1101/README.md

 # Using a CC1101

 Whilst the CC1101 is almost a 10 year old device, it is used is MANY low power or long life battery operated devices to transmit data.
 Given these transceivers work on the low frequency ISM bands (433, 868, 915 etc.), signals can travel a fair distance.
-The CC1101 is still technically superior to the often mentioned LoRA / Semtech chip technology [apparently](https://e2e.ti.com/support/wireless-connectivity/sub-1-ghz/f/156/t/343273?Semtech-LoRa-vs-Performance-line-TI#).
+The CC1101 is still technically [better](https://www.youtube.com/watch?v=7zLUYswu3Ek) to the often mentioned LoRA / Semtech chip technology [apparently](https://e2e.ti.com/support/wireless-connectivity/sub-1-ghz/f/156/t/343273?Semtech-LoRa-vs-Performance-line-TI#).

-Whilst the CC1101 has some [show stopper bugs](http://www.ti.com/lit/er/swrz020e/swrz020e.pdf) this Arduino library aggressively works around these issues and as a result is VERY reliable with continuous send and receive operation.
+Whilst the CC1101 has some [show stopper bugs](http://www.ti.com/lit/er/swrz020e/swrz020e.pdf) this Arduino library aggressively works around these issues and as a result is reliable with continuous send and receive operation.

 This library supports sending large strings/streams of data, using multiple 61 byte radio packets (that's the CC1101's underlying fixed radio packet size).
 However, using this functionality increases the risk of lost data - so your own packet/message acknowledgement code would be required.